The Muppets' Wizard of Oz: Production

-When The Walt Disney Company acquired the Muppets franchise from The Jim Henson Company in February 2004, the Muppets were re-introduced to the public by marketing products and guest appearing on television shows such as Good Morning America and America's Funniest Home Videos.
+When the Walt Disney Company acquired the Muppets franchise from the Jim Henson Company in February 2004, the Muppets were re-introduced to the public by marketing products and guest appearing on television shows such as Good Morning America and America's Funniest Home Videos.
 After a new film titled The Muppets' Wizard of Oz was announced by The Jim Henson Company, Fox Television Studios, Touchstone Television, and the Muppets Holding Company signed on to help produce it.
 This was the last Muppets production to be produced by the Jim Henson Company once Disney purchased the rights to the Muppets franchise.

 Filming took place throughout September 2004 in Vancouver, British Columbia.
-Before filming, ABC announced that the production would adapt elements from the original 1900 book, rather than the 1939 film. such as the Silver Shoes instead of the Ruby slippers.
+Before filming, ABC announced that the production would adapt elements from the original 1900 book, rather than the 1939 film, such as the Silver Shoes instead of the Ruby slippers.
 On August 25, 2004, it was announced that Hilary Duff, Jessica Simpson, and Ashanti had auditioned for the role of Dorothy Gale, but Ashanti had won the part.
 When asked about how she felt about working with the Muppets, Ashanti replied, "I love children, and to me, the Muppets are just like little kids."
 She also stated, "The director had to give me a few pointers and tips for acting with them, but the most important thing that I learned was to keep eye contact."
 Also in August 2004, BBC News reported that Quentin Tarantino would appear in the film.

 Music

 Michael Giacchino, who had previously worked on the video game Muppet Monster Adventure, would become an Academy Award-winning composer.
 Giacchino worked alongside Jeannie Lurie, Adam Cohen, Debra Frank and Steve L. Hayes to write five original songs for the film: "Kansas", "When I'm with You", "The Witch is in the House", "Nap Time" and "Good Life".

-"When I'm with You" was nominated for a Primetime Emmy in the Outstanding Music and Lyrics category, but lost to "Mary Jane/Mary Lane" from Reefer Madness.
+"When I'm with You" was nominated for a Primetime Emmy in the Outstanding Music and Lyrics category.
 Ashanti and the Muppet cast, mainly Barretta and Jacobson, contributed the vocals for each of the songs.
 Ted Kryczko produced the album, Booker T. Washington White prepared the songs for recording, and Paul Silveira and Brandon Christy mixed the songs.

 Soundtrack

 The Muppets' Wizard of Oz official soundtrack was released on May 17, 2005.
-The album was an enhanced soundtrack titled Best of Muppets featuring The Muppets' Wizard of Oz as it was not a film-specific soundtrack, but an album featuring the Muppets' best songs from The Muppet Show as well as songs from the film.
+The album was an enhanced soundtrack titled Best of Muppets featuring The Muppets' Wizard of Oz as it was not a film-specific soundtrack, but a compilation album featuring the Muppets' best songs from The Muppet Show as well as songs from the film.